brianpaulsen/portfolio/README.md

-# Electrical Engineer with a passion for sustainability <br>
+# Electrical Engineer with a Passion for Sustainability

 ### Social and Contact Information